besartelezi/how-to-write-readmes/README.md

   * Oh you're working on PHP? **OR** are you working on a Pretty Huge Problem?
 * Don't overthink!
   * If you can't come up with anything funny, that's okay too.
-  Sometimes the very first thought that comes up to you while thinking of a title works just perfectly
+  Sometimes the very first thought that comes up to you while thinking of a title works just perfectly.

 Here I have used some very refined technology to recreate what goes on in the inner machinations of a readers mind when seeing a funny title.